codewithv1n/faculty/README.md

-Hi, this is my 3rd year PROJECT IN Project Management by: Maraño, Vinzel James
+# ***3rd year PROJECT in Project Management***
+## By: Vinzel James Maraño

-FEEL FREE TO SEE IT AND USE IT IF YOUR INTERESTED.
+Hi, this is my project if you want to use it FEEL FREE TO SEE IT AND USE IT thats all thanks :>